uvaaland/cig_llnl_workshop/run_adj_solver.md

       ...

 Changing `ATTENUATION` to `.false` requires that we recompile the code.
-Therefore, we need to run `make clean` followed by `make` in the root folder and allow the compilation to complete.
+Therefore, we need to run `make clean` followed by `make all` in the root folder and allow the compilation to complete.

 After the code has compiled, we can go ahead and run the forward simulation